softwaresaved/automated_testing/README.md

 ### Compare numerical values not strings

 Returning to our example, `count_frequency` outputs data files which contain three columns of data.
-Two of these columns are integers and one is of floating points.

-We want to compare our actual output file data to our expected output file data as numbers not as strings, as, for example, the string `0` does not equal `0.0` but the value 0 does equal 0.0.
+Two of these columns are integers and one is of floating point values.
+We want to compare our actual output file data to our expected output file data as numbers, and not strings.
+This is because the string `0` does not equal the string `0.0`, but the floating point value 0 does equal the floating point value 0.0.

 Some languages have libraries that save us from having to write some, or all, of the code we might need to compare two files with numerical data.

 For example, Python's scientific computing library, [numpy](http://www.numpy.org/), has functions that allow numerical data files to be compared for equality.
-Many languages have similar libraries.
+Other languages have similar libraries.

-`numpy.loadtxt` loads a file assumed to contain numerical data.
-It skips any lines beginning with `#`, as it treats these as comments.
+numpy's `loadtxt` function loads a file assumed to contain numerical data.
+It skips any lines beginning with hash (`#`), as it treats these as comments.

-So, we can use `numpy.loadtxt` instead of our own `compare_files` function and it will load the files into numpy arrays of numerical data.
+We can use `loadtxt`, instead of our own `compare_files` function, and it will load the files into numpy arrays of numerical data.

 numpy has functions to support tests that use multi-dimensional data.
-We can use one of these, `numpy.testing.assert_equal`, to check that our actual values match our expected values.
-The function checks that the data is equal both in terms of its dimensions (e.g. number of rows and columns) and its actual values.
+We can use one of these, `assert_equal`, to check that our actual values match our expected values. `assert_equal` checks that the data is equal both in terms of its dimensions, its number of rows and columns, and its actual values.

 We add: